kabavol/LMSMonitor/README.md

 This downloads the monitor archive to pCP and extracts the contents

-To ensure smooth running perfform the following:
+To ensure smooth running perform the following:

 ```bash
 chmod +x gomonitor